-Retro-inspired pixel art has been making a comeback in recent years, with some video games using it capture the feeling of playing classics like Super Mario Bros., and others solely for artistic purposes.
+Retro-inspired pixel art has been making a comeback in recent years, with some video games using it to capture the feeling of playing classics like Super Mario Bros. and others solely for artistic purposes.

 In many cases, these games go above and beyond their 8-bit and 16-bit predecessors, offering detailed character models, environments, and gameplay mechanics that simply weren’t possible back in the day.

 In this list, we’ll be highlighting the best pixel art games to play in 2021.
 Rather than exploring every 2D pixel-based game, we’ll focus on modern video games that use pixel art as its primary art style.

 Table of ContentsShow